Ecole Polytechnique, EPITA, GENES

 Eric Moulines

-Eric Moulines is a Professor at Ecole Polytechnique and member of the French Science Academy.
+Eric Moulines is a Professor at EPITA, MBUZAI University and member of the French Science Academy.
 He has made major contributions to several fields, among which the inference of partially observed Markovian models, MCMC methods and more generally probabilistic methods for Machine Learning.

 Aymeric Dieuleveut